osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 # Overview
 This tutorial describes how to configure the Optitrack motion tracking system for use with the HAPTIX Gazebo simulator.
+You will learn about each piece of equipment and how to calibrate the markers so that each component works properly.

 ## What you'll need
 All of the necessary items, including all software components, will be provided to participating HAPTIX teams.
 We are also providing links for any participants or hobbyists who want to create their own kit.